 He began fishing local tournaments with his father every weekend and as a teen would put on roofs to earn the entry fees to enter on his own.
 He made the final trade of his bat and glove for rod and reel without hesitation when he found himself being kicked off the baseball team for skipping practice to fish a tournament.

 The road to follow your dreams is hard, narrow, and requires sacrifice.
 The baseball team was not the only thing he loved that he had to say goodbye to.
 It may seem cute at 5 to want to be a fisherman as a career choice, but at 18 when all your friends are headed off to college, you’re not exactly looking so cute anymore; especially to the parents of the girls you fall for along the way.

 His early success was some consolation for the snickers and scorning of the doubters he encountered.

 At 19, he was the youngest ever to win a Bassmaster tournament, and the youngest ever to qualify for the Bassmaster Classic.

 He moved to the Outer Banks of NC to start a charter business.
 When he wasn’t fishing tournaments, he was growing an ever increasing passion for salt water fishing.
 When the FLW tour was established Dave, he jumped at the opportunity to fish both that, and the Bassmaster tour.
 His consistent finishes near the top built his reputation as a true contender.

 In 2001, he took home second on Lake St. Clair in Michigan and in 2002, he took first place and the coveted prize of $700,000 at the Ranger M1, followed by winning the 2003 FLW Tour Championship for $500,000.

 By 2008, he took home his first of three Angler of the Year titles.

-Dudley, now 44, lives back in his home town of Lynchburg, VA with his wife, Angela, of 17 years and his 5 children, Mason, Anna, Vance, Nina, and Selah.
+Dudley, now 46, lives back in his home town of Lynchburg, VA with his five children.